An Employer's Guide to Workers' Comp Insurance

 Workers' Comp and Owners, Officers, CEOs, etc.

-For business owners, members, officers, or CEOs, there's an option to exclude themselves from a workers' comp policy.
+For business owners, members, officers, or CEOs, there's usually an option to exclude themselves from a workers' comp policy.
 In return for excluding themselves from coverage, they're not required to include their annual payroll, which can save the business a good bit of money on the policy.

 Workers' Comp and W-2 Employees